Suicide Treatment & Recovery in Integrated Behavioral Health (STRIBH)

 Methods

 I create research protocols, lead primary data collection, and guide the team through the Discover, Design/Build, and Test Phases of the Discover, Design/Build, & Test Framework (DDBT).
 These phases accomplish the Preparation Phase Goals for the Multiphase Optimization Strategy (MOST) Framework.
-You can learn more about how we’ve utilized a DDBT + MOST methodological framework at SCRC here.
-Learn more about the specific methods we use in the STRIBH project below.
+You can learn more about SCRC’s DDBT + MOST methodological framework here.
+Learn more about the specific methods we use in the Connections Study below.

 © University of Washington Suicide Care Research Center, DDBT graphic adapted with permission from UW ALACRITY Center